Developer Tools Tools

 Free Online Developer Tools

-A collection of browser-based utilities for everyday development tasks.
-Format JSON, encode Base64, generate UUIDs, test regex patterns, convert timestamps, and more — all running locally in your browser with no data sent to any server.
+Essential utilities for developers that run entirely in your browser.
+Format JSON, encode Base64, generate UUIDs, test regular expressions, and encode URLs — all client-side with no data sent to any server.

 UUID Generator